serverless/blog/posts/2016-11-21-serverless-notifications-on-aws.md

 ### Serverless Framework

-Now, let's create a Lambda function that will generate temporary keys (valid for 1 hour) to connect to the IoT service.
-We are going to use the Serverless Framework to help here.
+Now you'll create a Lambda function that will generate temporary keys (valid for 1 hour) to connect to the IoT service.
+You're going to use the Serverless Framework to help here.
 If you don't have it installed yet, do so using:

 ```bash
 npm install serverless -g